embermap/ember-data-storefront/tests/dummy/app/pods/docs/index/template.md

 ### Fewer rendering bugs

-Do certain paths through your application lead to templates sometimes being rendered with missing data?
+Do certain paths through your application lead to templates being rendered with missing data?
 Tired of hitting the `n + 1` query bug?
 By declaring your routes' and templates' data needs, your app will become more robust.

 {{link-to 'Read more' 'docs.guides.avoiding-rendering-errors'}}.